 - Keto & Gluten-Free Options: Easily make it low-carb or gluten-free.

-This high-protein French toast comes together with just six simple, healthy ingredients.
-You'll need your favorite bread, eggs, egg whites, milk, vanilla, and protein powder.
+This high-protein French toast comes together with just seven simple, healthy ingredients.
+You'll need your favorite bread, eggs, egg whites, milk, vanilla, cinnamon, and protein powder.
 It's a healthy recipe with over 30 grams of protein per serving.
 Here's the list so you're all set:

 - Eggs: You'll need both whole eggs and egg whites for that protein boost.
 You can separate the yolks from fresh eggs, or just use ½ cup of liquid egg whites if that's easier.